jason137/gads_26/questions.md

 *2) describe these distributions using 1 word each*
 normal distribution, exponential distribution, uniform distribution

-*3) take a look at one of the datasets in this repo. what are some ways you could summarize this data?*
+*3) take a look at one of the datasets in this repo. what does it describe? what are some ways you could summarize this data?*

 *4) what's the difference between an array and an associative array? how are these implemented in python? what are some other fundamental python data